raul-ortega/u360gts-configurator/README.md

 # u360gts Configurator

-This is the crossplatform configuration tool for [u360gts](http://www.u360gts.com), the Universal 360º Continous Rotation Tracker System for Drones (UAVs, RPAs and FPV).

-It runs as an app within Google Chrome and allows you to configure the u360gts firmware.

-## Install

- 1.- Download the zip file from the repository.

- 2.- Open Chrome's extensions page in your browser by pasting chrome://chrome/extensions/ into your address bar and pressing Enter.

- 3.- Drag and drop the extension you just downloaded into the Chrome extensions page.

- # u360gts Configurator

-u360gts configurator is a crossplatform configuration tool for [u360gts](http://www.u360gts.com), the Universal 360º Continous Rotation Tracker System for Drones (UAVs, RPAs and FPV).
+u360gts configurator is a crossplatform configuration tool for [u360gts](http://www.u360gts.com), the Universal 360Âº Continous Rotation Tracker System for Drones (UAVs, RPAs and FPV).

 It allows you to configure the u360gts software firmware on any [supported u360gts board](https://github.com/raul-ortega/u360gts/blob/master/wiki/install-wiring-schematics.md).